 It is from this tradition that the Brown Scapular devotion grew, and that wearing the Scapular (a smaller version of the habit) was a way of being open to Mary’s care.
 It was also a sign of Christian commitment.
 The Scapular is now a world-wide devotion.

-St Simon of England pray for us.
-Saint Jude, pray for us.
+Saint Simon of England pray for us.